PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 Diagram: /assets/elements/ListProperties.png
 mvci: /javafx/mvci/
+FxmlOrNot: /javafx/fxml-or-not

 excerpt: Taking a look at an example of how an FXML and FXML Controller would look if converted to a coded layout.
 ---

 # Introduction

-Recently, I posted an article titled, "Should You Use FXML?".
+Recently, I posted an article titled, [Should You Use FXML?]({{page.FxmlOrNot}}).
 In that article, I stated that I felt that well written and organized code would always be easier to maintain than any corresponding FXML/FXML Controller would be.
-I did not emphasize this, as the article was intended to be a discussion about the merits and costs of using FXML more than an "is this better than this?", exploration.
+I did not emphasize this, as the article was intended to be a discussion about the merits and costs of using FXML more than as a "is this better than this?", exploration.

 In the article, I included a sample of a large (462 line) FXML file that I grabbed somewhat randomly from GitHub.
 Some readers expressed the opinion that the FXML was "bad", and that they write better FXML by hand.
 Some expressed concern that I had cherry-picked bad FXML to use as an example, while others seemed upset at the idea of randomly picking FXML as an example.